lupyuen/pinetime-rust-mynewt/rust/app/src/chip8.md

 ```
 _From https://github.com/lupyuen/pinetime-rust-mynewt/blob/master/rust/app/src/chip8.rs#L376-L385_

-So our Initial Loading Screen now looks green.
-Other Sprites in the game will appear as white because they are rendered after seeking button input.
+Thus our Initial Loading Screen now looks green.
+Other Sprites in the game will appear as white (greyscale `255`) because they are rendered after the game has started seeking button input.

 This colouring effect is most obvious in the Space Invaders title screen.